-- A Development proposals which are likely to affect any trees within the Borough will be required to: - i) Include an arboricultural assessment as to whether any of those trees are worthy of retention and protection by means of a Tree Preservation Order - ii) Submit proposals for the replacement or relocation of any trees removed, with net provision at a minimum ratio of 2:1, with preference for the replacement of trees on site and with native species - Any proposed works to Trees within Conservation Areas, or protected with Tree Preservation Orders, will be required to include an arboricultural survey to justify why works are necessary and that the works proposed will, where possible, not adversely affect the amenity value of the area.
-Applicants for development that will result in the loss or deterioration of ancient woodland or veteran trees outside woodland should demonstrate that the need for and benefits of the development will clearly outweigh the loss. - 10.5.13 The Council wants to protect any tree that is worthy of retention.
-If, however, development does lead to a loss of trees the Council will seek to negotiate for replacement trees to be provided, preferably on site. - One of the Core Strategy Objectives is to increase the amount of tree cover in the Borough.
+A Development proposals which are likely to affect any trees within the Borough will be required to:

+- i) Include an arboricultural assessment as to whether any of those trees are worthy of retention and protection by means of a Tree Preservation Order - ii) Submit proposals for the replacement or relocation of any trees removed, with net provision at a minimum ratio of 2:1, with preference for the replacement of trees on site and with native species

+B Any proposed works to Trees within Conservation Areas, or protected with Tree Preservation Orders, will be required to include an arboricultural survey to justify why works are necessary and that the works proposed will, where possible, not adversely affect the amenity value of the area

+- 10.5.12 The Council wants to protect any tree that is worthy of retention.
+If, however, development does lead to a loss of trees the Council will seek to negotiate for replacement trees to be provided, preferably on site - 10.5.13 One of the Core Strategy Objectives is to increase the amount of tree cover in the borough.
 Trees are an important resource in any environment, helping to clean the air, absorb carbon dioxide, provide shade and improve the character of urban environments.
 Therefore, the Council requires that developers who plan to remove any trees, submit plans that make it clear which trees will be affected and make provision for the replacement of the lost trees with suitable substitutes at a minimum ratio of 2:1.

-- PPS7: Sustainable Development in Rural Areas (2004) - North West Regional Spatial Strategy (RSS) Policy EM1 - Copeland Local Plan Policies ENV10 and 27 (2006)
+- PPS7: Sustainable Development in Rural Areas (2004) - North West Regional Spatial Strategy (RSS) Policy EM1 - Copeland Local Plan Policies ENV10 & 27 (2006)